evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ## Scaffold the initial project

-We are going to be using a minimal vanilla setup with no framework.

-1. Create a tsconfig
+### 1. Create a tsconfig

 The following config works quite nicely with vite apps.

-Feel free to use any tsconfig you prefer but make sure it supports bigint and is in strict mode.
+Feel free to use any tsconfig you prefer as long as it

+- uses strict mode
+- supports bigint (ES2020 or later)

 See the [tsconfig docs](https://www.typescriptlang.org/tsconfig) for more information about these options.